PTAB

 - Filed: July 7, 2021

-- Petitioner(s): PNC Bank, N.A.
+- Petitioner(s): PNC Bank, NA.

 - Patent Owner(s): United Services Automobile Association